-Through the various phases of the method, your concentration will be enhanced.
 Indeed, through the question, read and recite stages, you’ll have to concentrate on the information you’ve read and the task at hand.
-This will focus your attention on the subject and help improve your concentration.

 - Generating questions during the question phase helps you enter the right mindset to absorb, understand and retain information.

 - Reading with a specific purpose in mind will help you stay focused on the material, training your brain to concentrate and preventing it from wandering off.

 - Reciting requires concentrating as you select the relevant information and say it out loud.